erasmosoares/sample-node/README.md

 # Introduction

 This is a sample RESTful API with Express (Node.js).
-Complete version *
+This version has mongoDb

 # Usage